Les Belles Bouclettes

 If a fleece is unfortunately damaged by lice, it is also set aside.

-We put in a bag all the light urine stains parts as later, we will wash them and get these beautiful golden mohair locks (naturally dyed).
+We put in a bag all the light urine stains parts as later, we will wash them and get beautiful golden mohair locks (naturally dyed).

 After that, we lightly shake the fleece so any second cuts (small pieces of fleece that result from the shearer doing a second pass over the same area), dirt, dust fall out through the mesh.